 Feedback is great though, particularly in the hands, so you should be able to dial in your contact very nicely.

 Where should you buy this fairway wood online?

-If you want to save some money, you can find discounts on eBay.
+If you want to save more money, you can find deep discounts on eBay.

 Alternatively, look at what’s available on Global Golf.

 The MAVRIK Sub Zero is a terrific better-player fairway wood offering.

 Aside from mis-hits producing some bad directional misses and the fact that there are more compact, more workable options out there, the SZ doesn’t really have any weaknesses.

 In fact, it produces some of the best distance and ball speed forgiveness that has ever been seen.
 Adding to this is a smooth and explosive feel that makes this fairway wood a joy to hit, at least when you can hit it solidly.

 If you’re a better player, or even if you’re a higher handicap that just wants to play a sleeker fairway wood, definitely give the MAVRIK Sub Zero a try.